will-sloan/sysc3010-techmemo/README.md

 });
 ```

-The `uri` we used above, connects to an open GraphQL server which we can use for some brief testing. `cache` is used for local storage of information that is retrieved from a GraphQL request.
+The `uri` we used above, connects to an open GraphQL server which we can use for some testing. `cache` is used for local storage of information that is retrieved from a GraphQL request.

-### GraphQL basics
+### GraphQL Basics
 From their website:
 ```
 GraphQL is a query language for your API, and a server-side runtime for executing queries using a type system you define for your data.